Introduction

 ```

-In order to test that the image you just built works you need to run a container from this image.
+In order to test that the image you just built works you can run it from your computer and inspect your Shiny app.
 To do that, run the following command in the Terminal.

 ```bash